octopus-db/documentation/docs/source/usage.rst

    :width: 750px

 3. To save coordinates, go to the Processing Toolbox pane and select *Vector table > Add X/Y fields to layer*
-4. Input Layer should appear as the generated centroids, and the coordinate system must be kept as default EPSG: 4326 – WGS84
+4. Input Layer should appear as the generated centroids, and the coordinate system must be kept as default EPSG: 4326 -- WGS84
 5. Click Run.
 This will generate a new layer, Added Fields, in the Layers pane.
-In the Attribute Table, fields for ‘x’ (longitude) and
+In the Attribute Table, fields for 'x' (longitude) and
-   ‘y’ (latitude) will appear at the end of the table with corresponding coordinates for each point feature
+   'y' (latitude) will appear at the end of the table with corresponding coordinates for each point feature

 .. image:: ./img/wfsQGIS_fig5.png
    :width: 750px